WHAT IS MYOPIA?

 WHAT MAKES US DIFFERENT?

-At Cornell Optometry, we have invested a great deal of time and education in creating a Myopia Management program.
+At Cornell Optometry, we have created a myopia management program that allows us to help each child based on their unique ocular anatomy and prescription.
 We have state of the art technology to assess axial length, corneal topography and digital retinal imaging.
-Information from these instruments will give us detailed information about your eyes which will allow us to manage myopia as accurately as we can.
-Assessing axial length is critical in determining if the specific treatment is working.
+Information from these instruments will give us detailed information about their eyes which will allow us to manage their myopia as accurately as we can.
+Assessing axial length and regular prescription checks are critical in determining if the specific treatment is working for your child.

 At this time, Myopia Management is not a service covered under OHIP.
 Depending on the treatment option chosen for your child, the fees will vary.
 Please feel free to contact us and we will be happy to discuss further.